Honorary Lifetime Members

 - Mya Sangster: Mya Sangster is an award-winning baker and preserve-maker who has been active for many years as a Volunteer Historic Cook at Fort York National Historic Site.
 She makes regular presentations on food history for the Association for Living History, Farm and Agricultural Museums (ALFHAM) and the Toronto branch of the Jane Austen Society of North America (JASNA).

-- Anita Stewart: Anita Stewart has spoken, written, lobbied and organized across Canada and internationally for over four decades on Canadian cuisine.
-Stewart has written 14 cookbooks, notably The Flavours of Canada: A Celebration of the Finest Regional Foods (2000) and Anita Stewart’s Canada: The Food, The Recipes, The Stories (2008).
-Academically, Stewart was the first Canadian to graduate with an M.A. in Gastronomy, was awarded a Doctor of Laws (Honouris Causa) by the University of Guelph in 2011, and holds an honorary P.Ag. designation.
-She has a lifetime membership in the Canadian Culinary Federation of Chefs and Cooks, and is the founder of both Cuisine Canada (Taste Canada’s predecessor) and Food Day Canada.
-Stewart was appointed as a member of the Order of Canada for her contributions as a journalist, author and culinary activist, and for her promotion of the food industry in Canada.
+- Anita Stewart (1947-2020): Anita Stewart spoke, wrote, lobbied and organized across Canada and internationally for over four decades on Canadian cuisine.
+She wrote 14 cookbooks, notably The Flavours of Canada: A Celebration of the Finest Regional Foods (2000) and Anita Stewart’s Canada: The Food, The Recipes, The Stories (2008).
+She was the first Canadian to graduate with an MA in Gastronomy, was awarded a Doctor of Laws (Honoris Causa) by the University of Guelph in 2011, where she served as food laureat, and held an honorary PAg designation.
+A life member of the Canadian Culinary Federation of Chefs and Cooks, she founded both Cuisine Canada (Taste Canada’s predecessor) and Food Day Canada.
+Anita was appointed as a member of the Order of Canada for her contributions as a journalist, author and culinary activist, and for her promotion of the food industry in Canada.
+She was a 2012 inductee to the Culinary Landmarks Hall of Fame.

 - Mary Williamson: Mary F. Williamson is a culinary historian whose research and publications focus primarily on food, cookery and cookbooks from the 19th to the mid-20th century.
 A collector of historical cookbooks, she is retired from York University as Fine Arts Bibliographer and Adjunct Faculty member in Graduate Art History.